Best Private Schools in NYC – 2025

 - 3 Cedar St, Rye, NY 10580

 Academic Highlights: Courses are offered in the Classics, computer science, engineering and robotics, and computational biology.
+12:1 Average Student-to-Teacher ratio.
+85% of faculty hold advance degrees.
+47.1 % identify as students of color.
 There are 50+ clubs for upper school students.
+68 interscholastic athletic teams grades 7-12.
+86% of upper school students participate in at least one sport.
 Access to three full-time college counselors.
 97% of surveyed grads say they were well prepared for college.
-The average class size is 15.
+Arts program offers visual and performing arts including dance.

 The Chapin School – NYC